Mousaka/fish-weather-icon-prompt/README.md

 ~/.config/fish/functions/
 ```

-Also put `fish_title.fish` there if you want to see the weather icon in the shell title field.
+Also put `fish_title.fish` there if you want to see the weather icon in the terminal's title field.